unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 1. Visualize Datasets using [Trends](https://trends.axibase.com/);
 2. Implement formulas to derive calculated series;
-3. Use built-in [Statistical Functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions.md#statistical-functions) to transform the dataset.
+3. Use statistical functions to transform the dataset.
 4. Compare the original and transformed datasets in one visualization.

 ## Visualization